tatsumoto-ren/tatsumoto-ren.github.io/blog/our-immersion-learning-toolset.md

 [F-Droid](https://f-droid.org/en/),
 which is an application catalog for libre programs.
 Liberate your device by flashing a new aftermarket
-<abbr title="a third-party operating system that replaces the factory-installed one">ROM</abbr>.
+<abbr title="a third-party operating system that replaces the factory-installed one">ROM</abbr>
+with no Google applications.
+[GrapheneOS](https://grapheneos.org/) is a popular choice, but requires a compatible phone.
-If aftermarket ROMs are not available for your device, obtain root access and get rid of Google Play and all Google applications.
+If aftermarket ROMs are not available for your device, you could at least obtain root access and get rid of Google Play and other Google applications.

-F-Droid [can be flashed](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged.ota/) using TWRP or other Android recovery to allow for automatic background updates.
+F-Droid [can be flashed](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged.ota/) using TWRP (or other Android recovery) or installed as a [Magisk](https://github.com/topjohnwu/Magisk) module to allow for automatic background updates.

 Most Android devices can't be fully liberated